 - Kosher salt and ground black pepper - these two basics are all the seasoning you need for this salad!

-This salad is so easy to make.
+This Filipino favorite is so easy to make.
 The bulk of the work is in the prep.
 Then once your ingredients are all prepped, it's just a matter of mixing them all together!

 Here's the order I make this side dish, for maximum kitchen efficiency.